惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 A smiling woman with light brown hair wears a mustard yellow quilted sweater and white pants, standing indoors near a green chair.

-Tucci and her team spend six to eight hours during the night adjusting every fixture at the end of a project.
+Tucci and her team spend six to eight hours at night adjusting every fixture.

 After the construction is finished, the furniture moved in and the art mounted, she and her team visit for six to eight hours after dark to aim every single fixture, even changing the inner optics to narrow or widen the beam of light.
 They might settle on a 3,000 K temperature to best showcase a black-and-white art piece or set the brightness in a bedroom to 85.2%.